Drone-based forest mapping for forest ecology and management

 Forest mapping tools

-We are building a set of easy-to-use cloud-based (and locally runnable) apps to allow users to process their own drone imagery into individual-tree forest maps using current best-practices as defaults.
+We develop and support easy-to-use tools to allow users to process their own drone imagery into individual-tree forest maps using current best-practices as defaults.